Home > Design > Muzzle Devices

 • Minimizes position exposure in low-light

-• No recoil or muzzle rise control
+• No recoil control and little to no muzzle rise control

 • No concussion redirection